 Now you can use your staple gun to fasten down the center of the cloth to the various pergola/arbor beams.

-Step 6: Trim Edges
+Step 6: Trim the Edges of the Cloth

 Use a box cutter or razor blade to trim the excess cloth around the edges.
 Try to make the cuts as straight as possible for the sleekest look.